jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 8.12.31 LidarTileFootprint
+#### 8.12.32 LidarTileFootprint

 Creates a vector polygon of the convex hull of a LiDAR point cloud.
-When the input/output parameters are not specified, the tool works with all LAS files contained within the working directory..
+When the input/output parameters are not specified, the tool works with all LAS files contained within the working directory.

 *Parameters*: